 Want to know a bit more about Little pink typewriter – the person, the brand, the business?

-I was recently interviewed by a journalism graduate about all things Little pink typewriter.
+I was recently interviewed by a journalism graduate about all things Little pink typewriter, and the evolving comms industry.
 With permission to reproduce, here it is:

 Tell me about the name, Little pink typewriter, and how you got started